ufz/ogs/web/content/docs/userguide/features/parallel_computing_mpi.md

     </linear_solvers>
 ```

-If tag of `petsc` is not given in project file, the default setting of PETSc
+If the tag of `petsc` is not given in project file, the default setting of the PETSc
  linear solver will be taken, which uses the solver type of `cg` and
  the preconditioner type of `jacobi`.

+ TODO: Explain the example above at best a little bit more.
+This can be done by comments in the `xml`-code snippet.

 For the simulation of coupled processes with the staggered scheme, a prefix
-can be used by tag `prefix` to set PETSc solver for each process, individually.
+can be used by the tag `prefix` to set the PETSc solver for each process, individually.
  For example:

 ```xml